Beltane, the springtime Portal to Other Realms

 from which all life flows.

 As the Earth grows and creates life, we shall grow and create life.

 - Decorate your sacred space or altar in vibrant, living color.
 Use roses and flowers in rainbow hues, and gems and minerals in varying colors and shapes.

 - Burn lilac and frankincense.
-My perfume blend, The Rite, was created just for igniting sexual fire for Beltane.
+My perfume blend, Green Man, was created just for igniting sexual fire for Beltane.

 - Craft your own sacred maypole using found wood, rainbow ribbons, and topped with a quartz point or other beautiful gem from your collection.
 Place this on your altar.

 - Sit in meditation.
 Ask yourself, and your guides, what it would look like for the garden of your soul to burst fully into bloom, a thousand of your dreams like flowers spreading their glorious multi-colored petals?
 Visualize your fire and your blooming in as much detail as possible, and then take the actions needed to bring those visualizations into reality.